ranveer5289/SiteGenesis-OCAPI/README.md

 # SiteGenesis-OCAPI
-Demandware SiteGenesis using OCAPI and ExpressJs framework
+Demandware SiteGenesis using OCAPI and ExpressJS framework

+This is a very basic implementation of SiteGenesis using OCAPI provided by Demandware.
+It contains many bugs and project is developed as proof-of-concept that complete checkout can be achieved by OCAPI

 **Category** **Landing** **Page**